Boss (video games): Superboss

+Wolfpack boss

+A wolfpack boss is a group of enemies who may be considered weak on their own, but in large groups can be considered strong enough to be a boss.
+They come in many variations, such as the Chargin' Chuck Swarm encountered in Mario & Luigi: Paper Jam, the Armos Knights from The Legend of Zelda: A Link to the Past or the Battle of 1000 Heartless from Kingdom Hearts II.
+A main requirement with most wolfpacks is that the whole group must be defeated in order to win; in order to prolong the fight, many wolfpacks, particularly in games with turn-based combat in lieu of real-time, will summon reinforcements to replenish their lost numbers.
+An example of this is Astaroth in Diablo IV.
+Many other wolfpack bosses empower themselves when one of the other enemies in the battle is killed to keep the threat level from falling over time.

 Final boss

 The final boss, last boss or end boss, is typically present at or near the end of a game, with completion of the game's storyline usually following victory in the battle.
-The final boss is usually the main antagonist of the game; however, there are exceptions, such as in Conker's Bad Fur Day, in which the final boss is the antagonist's alien pet.
-Final bosses are generally larger, more detailed and better animated than lesser enemies, often in order to inspire a feeling of grandeur and special significance from the encounter.
+The final boss is usually the main antagonist of the game; however, there are exceptions, such as in Conker's Bad Fur Day, in which the final boss, Heinrich, is the alien pet of the antagonist, Professor Von Kriplespac.
+Final bosses are generally larger, more detailed or better animated than lesser enemies, often in order to inspire a feeling of grandeur and special significance from the encounter.

 In some games, a hidden boss, referred to as the "true" final boss, is present.
 These bosses only appear after the completion of specific additional levels, choosing specific dialogue options or after obtaining a particular item or set of items, such as the Chaos Emeralds in the Sonic the Hedgehog series or performing a series of tasks in Metal Gear Solid: Peace Walker.
 These bosses are generally more difficult to defeat.
 In games with a "true" final boss, victory leads to either a better ending or a more detailed version of the regular ending.
-Examples of a "true final boss" include the Radiance in Hollow Knight, Indalecio in Star Ocean: The Second Story, the Moon Presence in Bloodborne, Zero in Kirby's Dream Land 3 and Unknown in ActRaiser Renaissance.
+Examples of a "true final boss" include the Radiance in Hollow Knight and the Moon Presence in Bloodborne.